Dakingrai/ood-generalization-semantic-boundary-techniques/README.md

 This repository contains the code for ACL 2023 paper: [Improving Generalization in Language Model-Based Text-to-SQL Semantic Parsing: Two Simple Semantic Boundary-Based Techniques](https://arxiv.org/abs/2305.17378).

 ## Overview
-In this paper, we introduce two semantic-boundary-based techniques to improve compositional and domain generalization in language model based semantic parsers - (1) Token preprocessing (Tok) (2) Component boundary marking (Comp).
-Token preprocessing introduces preprocessing steps that address the tokenization issues that arise due to SQL naming conventions (Snakecase and Camelcase), dot notations, and SQL keywords.
+In this paper, we introduce two semantic-boundary-based techniques to improve compositional and domain generalization in language model based semantic parsers - Token preprocessing (Tok) and Component boundary marking (Comp).
+Token preprocessing consists of preprocessing steps that address the tokenization issues that arise due to SQL naming conventions (Snakecase and Camelcase), dot notations, and SQL keywords.
 On the other hand, Component boundary marking proposes to align the input and output components by augmenting them with special token pairs as shown in Table 1.

 ![github](https://github.com/Dakingrai/ood-generalization-semantic-boundary-techniques/assets/3531451/0fb9eff6-19a7-49c0-8f46-a48130545dfd)